hughmancoder/computer-science-theory/Design-Patterns/README.md

-# Design patterns
+# Design Patterns

 ## Principles

 ### Encapsulate What Varies

-isolate parts of your code that are most likely to change to have a single responsibility.
-This helps with maintainability and flexibility
+Isolate parts of your code that are most likely to change, ensuring they have a single responsibility.
+This approach enhances maintainability and flexibility.

 ### Favor Composition Over Inheritance

-Favour composing objects of other objects rather than inhereting a class from a parent class
+Compose objects from other objects, rather than inheriting from a parent class, to promote greater flexibility and extendibility in your code.

 ### Program to Interfaces, Not Implementations

-Design systems based on abstractions rather than concrete implementations.
-This principle enhances modularity, flexibility, and scalability and makes code more adaptable and facilitates easier testing and maintenance.
+Focus on designing systems based on abstractions rather than concrete implementations.
+This principle increases modularity, flexibility, scalability, and makes the code more adaptable.
+It also facilitates easier testing and maintenance.

 ## Design Patterns

 ### Strategy Pattern

-The Strategy pattern is a behavioral design pattern that enables selecting an algorithm's behaviour at runtime.
-Instead of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.
+A behavioral design pattern that allows the selection of an algorithm's behavior at runtime.
+Instead of implementing a single algorithm, code receives run-time instructions on which algorithm to use from a family of algorithms.

 **Core Components**:

-- **Strategy Interface**: An interface common to all supported algorithms.
+- **Strategy Interface**: Common interface for all supported algorithms.
-- **Concrete Strategy**: Implements the strategy interface with a specific algorithm.
+- **Concrete Strategy**: Specific implementation of the strategy interface.
-- **Context**: Maintains a reference to a strategy object and is configured with a concrete strategy object to call the algorithm defined by the strategy.
+- **Context**: Maintains a reference to a strategy object and is configured with a concrete strategy to execute the algorithm.

-Example Application: Paxos distributed System where server can act as a proposer, acceptor or a learner
+**Example Application**: Paxos distributed System where a server can act as a proposer, acceptor, or learner.

-### Observer pattern
+### Observer Pattern

-Defines a one to many dpendency between objects so that when once changes, all dependednt are notified and updated automatically

-Example: news paper subscription with publisher as subct and subscribers as observer
+Defines a one-to-many dependency between objects.
+An object, known as the subject, notifies all dependent objects, known as observers, of any state changes.
+Useful where changes to one object require updates in others.

+### Decorator Pattern

+Dynamically attaches additional responsibilities to an object, providing a flexible alternative to subclassing for extending functionality.
+Enhances or modifies the behavior of individual objects at runtime without altering their classes.

 ### Factory Pattern

-The Factory pattern is a creational design pattern used to create objects.
-Instead of directly invoking a constructor, an interface is used for creating an object, but the choice of which class to instantiate is deferred to subclasses.
+A creational design pattern used to create objects via an interface.
+It defers the choice of which class to instantiate to subclasses.

 **Core Components**:

-- **Creator**: An abstract class or interface that declares the factory method, which returns an object of a product class.
+- **Creator**: Abstract class or interface declaring the factory method.
-- **Concrete Creator**: Implements or extends the creator class and overrides the factory method to return an instance of a specific product.
+- **Concrete Creator**: Implements or extends the creator, overriding the factory method.
-- **Product**: An interface or abstract class that defines the object the factory method will create.
+- **Product**: Interface or abstract class for the object created by the factory method.
 - **Concrete Product**: Implements or extends the product interface or class.
-The factory method instantiated in the concrete creator returns this.

 ### Mediator Pattern

-The Mediator pattern is a behavioral design pattern that reduces the direct communication between objects by having them communicate instead through a mediator object.
-This centralizes complex communications and control between related objects.
+A behavioral pattern that reduces direct communication between objects through a mediator object.
+Centralizes complex communications and controls between related objects.

 **Core Components**:

-- **Mediator Interface**: An interface that defines the communication rules between objects.
+- **Mediator Interface**: Defines communication rules between objects.
-- **Concrete Mediator**: Implements the mediator interface and coordinates communication between colleague objects.
-It knows and maintains its colleagues.
+- **Concrete Mediator**: Implements the mediator interface, coordinating communication.
-- **Colleagues**: Objects that communicate with each other through the mediator object.
+- **Colleagues**: Objects communicating through the mediator.

 ### Singleton Pattern

-The Singleton pattern is a creational pattern that ensures a class has only one instance and provides a global point of access to it.
+Ensures a class has only one instance and provides a global point of access to it.

 **Core Components**:

-- **Singleton Class**: A class that ensures only a single instance of itself is created.
-It provides a static method that returns this instance, creating it on the first call.
+- **Singleton Class**: Ensures only a single instance is created, with a static method to access it.

-### Running the program
+### Running the Program

-Refer to makefile
+Refer to the provided makefile for instructions on compiling and running the program.